victorfeijo/electron-windows-autoupdate/README.md

 ### Setting auto update feed URL
 Note this line `autoUpdater.setFeedURL('http://localhost:9000/dist/win/')`.
 AutoUpdater uses `Squirrel` in the background, so it requires URL to folder where all the required files are located.
 These files are familiar `*-full/delta.nupkg` and `RELEASES`.

+Again, if using a VirtualBox VM, change the setFeedURL line to `autoUpdater.setFeedURL('http://10.0.2.2:9000/dist/win/')`.
+Because this is the address the inner/guest machine will be pinging to check for updates, it needs to point to the server running on the outer/host machine.

 But this time, this url **must poin to folder where update files are located**.